Wuhan: Industrial zones

 Wuhan Donghu New Technology Development Zone is a national level high-tech development zone.
 Optical-electronics, telecommunications, and equipment manufacturing are the core industries of Wuhan East Lake High-Tech Development Zone (ELHTZ) while software outsourcing and electronics are also encouraged.
 ELHTZ is China's largest production center for optoelectronic products with key players like Yangtze Optical Fiber and Cable, (the largest fiber-optical cable maker in China), and Fiberhome Telecommunications.
-Wuhan Donghu New Technology Development Zone also represents the development center for China's laser industry with key players such as HG Tech and Chutian Laser being based in the zone.
+Wuhan Donghu New Technology Development Zone also represents the development center for China's laser industry with key players such as HGTECH and Chutian Laser being based in the zone.